Trie, Digital Tree, Prefix Tree Basics and Visualization

 System.out.println(map.hasKeyWithPrefix("tha")); // true

-// There is no key with the prefix "thz"
+// No key with prefix "thz"

 System.out.println(map.hasKeyWithPrefix("thz")); // false

-// "that", "the", and "them" are all prefixes of "th"
+// "that", "the", "them" all have "th" as a prefix

 System.out.println(map.keysWithPrefix("th")); // ["that", "the", "them"]